42Crunch/resources/firewall-deployment/AWS-ECS-Fargate.md

 Import the Pixi API and generate the protection configuration

-1. Log in to 42Crunch Platform at <https://platform.42crunch.com>
+1. Log in to 42Crunch Platform

 2. Go to **API Collections** in the main menu and click on **New Collection**, name it  PixiTest.